 I didn’t know this, but apparently there are different frame measurements.
 Finding the ideal eyeglass frame size that best suits your face is really important when buying glasses.
 The sale reps at BonLook are amazing with helping you in regards to this.
 Depending how many hours you will be wearing your glasses in the day you also want to choose the material of your frames accordingly.
 If you wear your glasses all day you want to choose ultra lightweight frames and definitely stay away from metal frames.
 From plastic to stainless steel to rimless glasses there are tons of different frames out there.

 Will I be looking at a computer screen in these glasses?

 I stare at digital screens for the majority of my day, which means I am exposed to tons of artificial blue light.
 To avoid computer eye strain I got my glasses with blue light protection.
 I highly recommend you add this feature to your glasses.
 These lenses are transparent, light, thin, with a very light residual yellow tint and no blue reflection.
 They have light-absorbing molecules that can protect against the harmful effects of blue light, and I have already noticed a difference of less eye strain, less blurred visions and headaches.

 Glasses I chose from BonLook: Jack & Norma

 Lenses : Blue Light – Distance – CR39 – Clear

-Thank you to BonLook for collaborating with me on this post.
-All opinions are my own.
+BonLook gifted me these glasses.
+All opinions and experiences are my own.

 Photography: Laura Clarke Photography